 Madeline eyed him ruefully.
 "But from the looks of you, I'm going to guess you didn't find much in the way of treasure out there, did you?"

 Rick didn't argue with that assumption.
-He quickly began telling his sister the story of the hard, hot, and dusty road to Hamunaptra, and how once they'd found the famed city, they also found some angry natives who weren't too happy to see the company of legionnaires.
-Madeline listened wide-eyed as her brother related the battle they'd fought despite being outnumbered, how his superior officer had abandoned his men and ran away to save himself, and that his good friend Beni had raced into the tomb to hide, and closed him out of the only place of refuge he had, making it impossible for Rick, the only other surviving member of the army, to escape their still quite numerous enemies.
+Instead, he told her a story.
+Madeline leaned against the cracked wall and listened as he told her about the hard, hot, and dusty road to Hamunaptra.
+He told her how once they'd found the famed city, they'd also found an army of Tuaregs who weren't too happy to see the company of legionnaires.
+Madeline couldn't help but be fascinated as her brother related the battle they'd fought despite being outnumbered, how his superior officer had abandoned his men and ran away to save himself, and how his good friend Beni had raced into the tombs to hide, and closed Rick out of the only refuge he had.

-But obviously, since he was back in their apartment telling the story, Rick had not died out there at Hamunaptra, and he went on to explain about the strange winds, the haunting noises, and the face that had appeared in the sand beneath the statue of Anubis.
-The sudden phenomenon had frightened the opposing army away, and Rick had managed to survive a long walk across the desert back to the nearest form of civilization, and stolen a horse to get back to Cairo.
+But obviously, since he was back in their apartment telling the story, Rick had not died out there at Hamunaptra, and he went on to explain about the strange winds, the haunting noises, and the face that had appeared in the sand.
+The sudden phenomenon had frightened the opposing army away, and Rick had managed to survive a long walk across the desert back to the nearest form of civilization, where he stole a horse to get back to Cairo.

 Madeline wasn't one to believe in ghost stories, but then again, neither was Rick.
+Logically, she could dismiss it all as some sort of panic-induced desert mirage.
+But somehow, she couldn't quite convince herself.
 To hear her rational, cynical brother tell her he had witnessed something that sounded so… well, supernatural… was enough to convince her that maybe there was something to the legends of Hamunaptra.
+Maybe.

 Rick finished his story, and the two of them lapsed into silence.
-Unnerved by her brother's serious expression, Madeline asked, in an attempt to lighten the mood: "Did you bring me a souvenir?"
+Madeline tried not to show it, but his story had shaken her.
+Too many times out there in the desert, Madeline had almost lost her older brother and she hadn't even known it.
+A glance at Rick proved he was twice as shaken as she was.
+Unnerved by her brother's serious, faraway expression, Madeline asked, in an attempt to lighten the mood, "Did you bring me a souvenir?"